CSS: The Maintenance Issue #1 and How You Can Avoid It

 It’s all good and fine to talk about the theory, but why is that theory important, especially when we want to identify the “maintenance issue #1”?
 Data indicates that in practice, we’re far from the ideal world.
-See the “CSS Use of Alexa Top 10 Sites” spreadsheet (raw data including style sheet names) for details on how the Alexa Top 10 sites handle external style sheets (sheet “1: External style sheets #”) and whether or not the number of style sheets or their names changed (“2: # or names changed?”).
+See the “CSS Use of Alexa Top 10 Sites” spreadsheet (raw data including style sheet names) for details on how the Alexa Top 10 sites handle external style sheets (sheet “1: External style sheets #”) and whether the number of style sheets or their names changed (“2: # or names changed?”).

 Figure: Style sheet changes for Alexa Top 10 sites.

-The relevant sheet is the latter, as it indicates whether or not the number or names of the style sheets changed.
+The relevant sheet is the latter, as it indicates whether the number or names of the style sheets changed.
 Again, in an ideal world that would be 0—but for the Alexa sites, in 42 out of 79 data points (53%), either the names of the style sheets, the number of style sheets, or both changed.

-So let’s be clear: In almost every case measured, manual work went into the style sheet change, which equals cost—and that cost is unnecessary as shown under “Theory.”
+In almost every case measured, manual work went into the style sheet change, which equals cost—and that cost is unnecessary as shown under “Theory.”
 To avoid this unnecessary cost, reference just one style sheet from the HTML, without any media type definitions, and use a generic or functional name.

 At the end of the day, and unlike the Alexa Top 10, you shouldn’t bother much about style sheet names and references.